Cart

 1. Measuring Shiny Metal Incorrectly

-Stainless steel, chrome and aluminium require emissivity adjustment or tape coating.
+Stainless steel, chrome and aluminium can reflect infrared energy.
+Use emissivity adjustment or a matte surface such as black tape where safe.

 2. Measuring Through Glass

-The thermometer reads the glass surface, not behind it.
+An infrared thermometer reads the glass surface, not the object behind the glass.

 3. Holding the Device Too Far Away